 Data is the foundation of pay-per-click marketing; it’s both the by-product of every action undertaken, and the source of denoting which action is the most effective to take next.
 But not all PPC marketers are aware of the vast sources of keyword and search term data – local to their PPC campaigns and elsewhere – available for them to leverage.
 In this article, we discuss three really useful sources that you might not be aware of.

-1. Google AdWords: search term reports
+1. Google Ads: search term reports

-It’s very likely you’re aware of keyword targeting on AdWords – even if you don’t work in the PPC world, ‘keywords’ and ‘AdWords’ are pretty synonymous – but a surprising amount of people seemingly don’t know that targeting a specific keyword doesn’t necessarily mean targeting that specific search on Google.
+It’s very likely you’re aware of keyword targeting on Google Ads – even if you don’t work in the PPC world, ‘keywords’ and ‘AdWords’ are pretty synonymous – but a surprising amount of people seemingly don’t know that targeting a specific keyword doesn’t necessarily mean targeting that specific search on Google.
 Depending on the match type you’re using, your keyword could match almost anything.

 While match types and how keyword matching works are a different conversation altogether, routinely checking what your keywords are matching to both prevent wasting budget on poor quality or irrelevant traffic, and to mine for new keyword ideas is an integral part of optimal account management.